elenibeza/Getting-and-Cleaning-Data-Project/README.md

 ##Generate Dataset

-Run the script run_analysis.R in the Repo.
+Run the script run_analysis.R in the Repo - "run_analysis.R"

-source("run_analysis.R")

 This will download the required package (plyr) and the required data from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and store it in a zip file called data.zip.
 Then a new folder will be generated  (results/) containing the two datasets.